nodejs/node/deps/npm/docs/content/commands/npm-update.md

 #### `install-links`

-* Default: false
+* Default: true
 * Type: Boolean

-When set file: protocol dependencies that exist outside of the project root will be packed and installed as regular dependencies instead of creating a symlink.
+When set file: protocol dependencies will be packed and installed as regular dependencies instead of creating a symlink.
 This option has no effect on workspaces.

 <!-- automatically generated, do not edit manually -->
 <!-- see lib/utils/config/definitions.js -->